 The Hope of an Apostle

-5 For we know that if the earthly tent which serves as our house1 is destroyed, we have a building from God, a house not made with hands, eternal in the heavens.
-2 For truly, in this tent we groan, longing to be clothed with our dwelling-place from heaven, 3 seeing that, having put it on, we shall not be found naked.2 4 Moreover, we who are in this tent groan as those who are burdened, not because we desire to be unclothed, but further clothed, so that what is mortal may be swallowed up by life.
-5 Now He who has prepared us for this very thing is God, who also gave us the Spirit as a deposit, guaranteeing that which is to come.
+5 For we know that if the earthly tent which serves as our home1 is torn down, we have a building that comes from God, a house not made with hands, eternal in the heavens.
+2 For here in our present dwelling2 we continually groan, longing to be clothed with our dwelling from heaven, 3 since once we have put it on, we will never again be found naked.3 4 For truly, as long as we live in this tent, we groan like men bearing burdens,4 not because we want to be unclothed, but further clothed, so that what is mortal may be swallowed up by life.
+5 Now he who has prepared us for this very thing is God, who also gave us the Spirit as a down payment and a guarantee.

-6 Therefore, always being confident, and knowing that while we are at home in the body we are absent from the Lord 7 (for we walk by faith, and not by sight), 8 we are full of courage, well-pleased rather to be absent from the body and at home with the Lord.
-9 For this reason we also make it our ambition, whether at home or absent, to be well-pleasing to Him.
-10 For we must all appear before the judgment seat of Christ, so that each one may receive his due for the deeds done in3 the body, whether good or bad.
+6 Therefore, being confident at all times, and knowing that as long as we are at home in the body we are absent from the Lord 7 (for we walk by faith, and not by sight), 8 we are both confident and well pleased rather to be absent from the body and at home with the Lord.
+9 Therefore we also make it our ambition, whether at home or absent, to be well pleasing to him.
+10 For we all must appear before the judgment seat of Christ, so that each one may be recompensed for the things he has done in5 the body, whether good or bad.

 The Plea of an Apostle

-11 Knowing, therefore, the fear of the Lord, we persuade men; but we are well known to God, and I trust we are also well known in your consciences.
-12 For we are not commending ourselves to you again, but giving you an opportunity to boast on our behalf, so that you may have an answer for those who boast in appearance only and not in heart.
-13 For if we were beside ourselves, it was for God; if we are now of sound mind, it is for you.
-14 For the love of Christ constrains us, having concluded this: If4 one died for all, then all died.
-15 And He died for all, so that those who live should no longer live for themselves, but for Him who died and rose again for them.
+11 Knowing, then, the fear of the Lord, we persuade men.
+But we are well known to God; and I trust we are also well known in your consciences.
+12 For we are not commending ourselves to you again, but rather giving you an opportunity to boast on our behalf, so that you may have an answer for those who boast only in appearance, and not in heart.
+13 For if we were beside ourselves, it was for God; and if we now are sound in mind, it is for you.
+14 For the love of Christ compels us, having reached this conclusion: If one died for all, then all died.6 15 And he died for all so that those who live should no longer live for themselves, but for him who died and rose again in their behalf.

-16 Therefore, from now on we know no man according to the flesh.
-Even if we have known Christ according to the flesh, now we know Him thus no longer.
-17 Therefore, if any man is in Christ, there5 is a new creation: the old things have passed away, behold, new things have come to be!
-18 And all things are from God, who reconciled us to Himself through Christ, and gave to us the ministry of reconciliation, 19 namely, that God was in Christ, reconciling the world to Himself, not imputing their trespasses to them, and committing to us the word of reconciliation.
-20 Therefore, we are ambassadors for Christ, as though God Himself were pleading through us: We implore you on Christ’s behalf, be reconciled to God.
-21 For He made Him who knew no sin to be sin for us, that we might become the righteousness of God in Him.
+16 Accordingly, from now on we regard no one according to the flesh.
+Even if we have known Christ according to the flesh, now we do so no more.
+17 Therefore, if any man is in Christ, there7 is a new creation: the old things have passed away; behold, new things have come to be!
+18 And all things are from God, who reconciled us to himself through Christ, and who gave us the ministry of reconciliation: 19 namely, that God was in Christ, reconciling the world to himself, not counting their trespasses against them; and he has entrusted the message of reconciliation to us.
+20 So then: We are ambassadors for Christ, as if God himself were pleading through us.
+Therefore, on behalf of Christ we implore you: Be reconciled to God!
+21 For he made him who knew no sin to be sin for us, so that we might become the righteousness of God in him.

 - Lit. our earthly house of the tent

-- Or if indeed, having put it on, we shall not be found naked
+- Or if indeed, when we put it on, we will not be found naked

 - Lit. through